NickToony/cs-topdown/README.md

 CS Top Down
 =====================
-A quick adventure into the world of LibGDX: topdown 2D shooter based on the popular Counterstrike series.
+An adventure into the world of LibGDX: A multiplayer top-down 2D shooter with precision, inspired by the popular Counterstrike series.

 ## Current Features
 - Collisions and movement using Box2D
 - External map loading and rendering using Tiled Map Editor
+    - Custom Map/Textures downloading from game-servers
 - Skeletal based animation using Spine
 - Lighting engine using Box2D Lights
 - Cross-platform multiplayer (Desktop, Web, Android, iOS)
-- Lag compensating netcode
+    - Entirely based upon WebSockets
+- Reliable server-authoriative net-code: smooth, responsive and fast
+- Moddable game-modes, weapons, sounds, graphics, maps

+## Default gamemodes (or make your own!)
+- Team Deathmatch (config: "TeamDeathMatch")
+    - Spawn with a random weapon, infinite respawns
+- Last Team Standing (config: "LastTeamStanding")
+    - Spawn with all weapons, be the last team alive
+- Zombies (config: "Zombies")
+    - Kill zombies, or become a zombie and consume the humans!
+- Left 4 Dead (config: "Left4Dead")
+    - It's human players vs endlessly spawning zombie bots!

 ## Controls
 - Movement: WASD
 - Shoot: Left click
 - Flashlight: F
 - Reload: R
-- Switch weapons: 1/2
+- Switch weapons: 1/2/3/4/5

 ## Play Now
 You can grab recent builds of the server, desktop and html from my server: